dog-broad/OS_Notes/SDE.md

 3. **Interface Construction and Implementation:** The implementation phase begins with creating prototypes to evaluate usage scenarios.
 An interface toolkit is used to build windows, menus, error messages, commands, and other interactive elements.
 This phase is vital for building the actual interface based on the design.

 4. **Interface Validation:** The final phase focuses on testing the interface to ensure it performs tasks correctly, handles various scenarios, meets user requirements, and is user-friendly.
 It should be easy to use, easy to learn, and widely accepted by users as a valuable tool for their work.

+## Design Concepts

+Design concepts in software engineering play a critical role in shaping the structure, functionality, and quality of software systems.
+These concepts provide a foundational framework for creating efficient, maintainable, and robust software.
+Here's an explanation of the design concepts mentioned in your provided information:

+1. **Abstraction:**
+   - **Definition:** Abstraction involves representing complex systems by simplifying them into their essential characteristics.
+It allows developers to focus on high-level concepts without getting lost in details.
+   - **Example:** In software, abstraction can be seen in the use of functions and data structures.
+For instance, a function can be considered a high-level abstraction that hides the implementation details, allowing developers to use it without needing to understand its internal workings.

+2. **Architecture:**
+   - **Definition:** Software architecture refers to the high-level structure of a software system.
+It defines the components, their relationships, and their interactions.
+   - **Example:** An e-commerce application's architecture may consist of components like user interface, database, payment processing, and shipping modules.
+The interactions between these components define the software's architecture.

+3. **Patterns:**
+   - **Definition:** Design patterns are reusable solutions to common software design problems.
+They help standardize the design process and promote best practices.
+   - **Example:** The "Singleton" pattern ensures that a class has only one instance, the "Observer" pattern is used to implement event handling, and the "Factory" pattern creates objects without specifying the exact class to be instantiated.

+4. **Modularity:**
+   - **Definition:** Modularity is the practice of dividing a software system into separate, manageable components or modules.
+Each module has a specific function and can be developed, tested, and maintained independently.
+   - **Example:** In a web application, you can have separate modules for user authentication, database access, and user interface.
+These modules can be developed and updated without affecting the others.

+5. **Information Hiding:**
+   - **Definition:** Information hiding restricts access to certain details within a module or component.
+It ensures that the internal workings of a module are hidden from other parts of the software.
+   - **Example:** Encapsulation in object-oriented programming is an example of information hiding.
+An object's data is kept private and is accessed only through well-defined interfaces (methods).

+6. **Functional Independence:**
+   - **Definition:** Functional independence involves minimizing the interaction between different components or modules to keep them self-contained and focused on their specific tasks.
+   - **Example:** Cohesion and coupling are criteria used to assess functional independence.
+High cohesion means that a module performs a single, well-defined task.
+Low coupling indicates that modules have minimal interdependence.

+7. **Refinement:**
+   - **Definition:** Refinement is a top-down design process where a high-level description is progressively detailed into lower-level components.
+It involves breaking down functions into smaller, more manageable steps.
+   - **Example:** In structured programming, the refinement process starts with a problem statement and is gradually refined into detailed algorithms and code.

+8. **Refactoring:**
+   - **Definition:** Refactoring is the process of restructuring code to improve its internal structure without changing its external behavior.
+It enhances the code's readability, maintainability, and performance.
+   - **Example:** Refactoring might involve renaming variables, splitting large functions into smaller ones, or optimizing data structures.

+9. **Design Classes:**
+   - **Definition:** Design classes are a way of organizing software models.
+Each class describes elements of the problem domain, focusing on user-visible features and behaviors.
+   - **Example:** In an object-oriented design, classes represent objects or entities within the problem domain.
+For a banking system, design classes could include "Account," "Transaction," and "Customer."